GitHawkApp/GitHawk/Pods/Tabman/README.md

 A `requiredInsets` property is also available on `TabmanBarConfig` which provides any insets required to inset content correctly for the visible `TabmanBar` manually.

-## Customisation
+## Customization
-The `TabmanBar` in Tabman can be completely customised to your liking, by simply modifying the available properties in the `.bar` `TabmanBar.Config` object.
+The `TabmanBar` in Tabman can be completely customized to your liking, by simply modifying the available properties in the `.bar` `TabmanBar.Config` object.

 #### Style
 The style of bar to display, by default this is set to `.scrollingButtonBar`.